 The board shall accept programs that, in the determination of the board, contribute to the growth of the professional knowledge and competence of the licensee even if the programs do not meet the specific requirements of subpart 1 if the licensee shows that the programs contribute to the licensee's professional knowledge and professional competence.
-All self-study programs and program sponsors must be approved by NASBA and listed on NASBA's CPE Registry.
+All self-study, blended learning, and nano-learning programs and program sponsors must be approved by NASBA and listed on NASBA's CPE Registry.
 The following learning activities are eligible for CPE credit as specified in the Statement on Standards for Continuing Professional Education (CPE) Programs jointly approved by NASBA and AICPA:

 group live programs;

 authoring articles, books, or CPE courses for publication; and

 preparation time and presentation of courses or seminars.

 A nonresident licensee holding a certificate with an active status issued by this state meets the CPE requirement of this chapter by meeting the CPE requirements for renewal of a certificate in the state in which the licensee's principal place of business is located.

 Nonresident applicants for renewal of a certificate shall demonstrate compliance with the CPE renewal requirements of the state in which the licensee's principal place of business is located by signing a statement to that effect on the renewal application for this state.